kmarufraj/nand2tetris/projects/5/README.md

-Goal: To build the following using Hack Machine Language & Assembly Language:
+Goal: To build the following using Hack Machine Language, Assembly Language & HDL Programming :

 - [ ] Add
 - [ ] CPU